 The Trials Sections Database is a ridiculously ambitious project to list key information about every section ever used for a major classic trial.
 By “major” I mean: (i) the three main MCC trials and their predecessors; (ii) every trial listed in the three Cowbourne books; (iii) every current ACTC Championship trial and their predecessors; (iv) some additional well-known trials such as the Bristol Motor Cycle and Light Car Club’s Fedden Trial and the Falcon Motor Club’s Guy Fawkes Trial.

-Each unique combination of section+club+trial has a separate record, so the section information is duplicated if used for more than one event (past or present).
-The Database currently holds nearly 1200 records.
-Approximately: 650 of the records list ‘Current’ use (i.e. since 2000); 250 are listed as ‘Abandoned’, for a variety of reasons; 250 are listed as ‘Historic’; and the remainder have one of the other two use status categories (see below).
+Each unique combination of Section+Club+Trial has a separate record, so the section information is duplicated if used for more than one event (past or present).
+The Database currently (November 2023) holds over 2700 records.
+Approximately: 1300 of the records list ‘Current’ use; 750 are listed as ‘Abandoned’; 650 are listed as ‘Historic’.
+See below for the definitions of Current, Abandoned, and Historic.

 - Section name : I’ve generally entered the names as they appear on the programme, route card, or results sheets, of the events which use, or used, the section.
 There will be some inconsistency until all the locations have been confirmed.
 Where different events use the same section, but with completely different names, the records reflect this.
 Where there are minor spelling inconsistencies (club-to-club, event-to-event, or even year-to-year!), these have been corrected to the most common spelling.
 It is also common practice for clubs to name sections after a particular area, adding “1” or “2” if more than one section is used in any one year.
 In most cases it is impossible to locate individual sections accurately from the route card and the “Location” information generally refers to just one of the sections.
 The others are likely to be very close.